Hello St. Louis,

 my background in legal and accounting work to start a consulting firm focused on private companies and

 governmental entities while also serving as Claire’s campaign treasurer.
-I also continued my commitment to
+In addition, I continued my commitment to

 community service by volunteering at the Jackie Joyner-Kersee Foundation where I currently serve as the President

-My personal and professional journeys have prepared me well for the responsibility of holding elected office, and
+All together, my personal and professional journeys have prepared me well for the responsibility of holding

-I am ready to serve.
+elected office; and I am ready to serve.
 That’s why I humbly ask for your support.
-If you want an experienced, dedicated and driven
+If you want an experienced,

-Vote for me, Michelle Sherod, for State Senator of the 5th District.
+Vote for me, Michelle Sherod, for Alderwoman of the 17th Ward on Tuesday, April 6, 2021.